Dog aggression: Maternal aggression

+Leash reactivity

+Some dogs display heightened reactive behavior when restrained by a leash, manifesting as barking, lunging, growling, or pulling.
+This behavior is often triggered by perceived threats (other dogs, people, objects) and is mediated by frustration (being unable to approach) or fear (wanting distance but unable to flee).
+The restraint of the leash can exacerbate the reaction by inhibiting flight responses.

+Leash reactivity is not always synonymous with aggression, but repeated reactive episodes may escalate into more severe aggression if not addressed.
+Owners often manage this condition by keeping the dog below its reaction threshold, applying desensitization and counterconditioning protocols, using marker-based reinforcement for disengagement, and avoiding aversive corrections, which can worsen stress and pain sensitivity.

+In some cases, underlying pain or medical conditions may lower a dog's tolerance for stimuli and trigger overreactions; thus veterinarians are advised to rule out musculoskeletal or neurological causes before or alongside behavior therapy.

 Causes

 Gut microbiome

 The gut microbiome is linked to numerous health problems such as diarrhea and bowel disease, which results in pain and can possibly lead to aggression.
 The gut microbiome affects the affective disorders such as anxiety, which contribute to canine aggression.
 Based on a study carried out by Kirchoff and colleagues, the composition of gut microbiome differs on the basis of aggressive and non-aggressive assessments.
 In this study, the researchers tested rescued dogs that possessed aggressive and non aggressive behavior.
 The dogs were tested in the same environment, ate the same diet, and were consistent breed type, but variation was still present in the gut microbiome.
 The results of this study show the difference and abundance in lineages in aggressive and non-aggressive groups, indicating that an aggressive dog displays physiological conditions in their gut, which affects the composition of the gut microbiome.
 It also shows that the gut microbiome is associated with aggressive behavior.
 Lactobacillus are present in the guts of dogs that exhibit aggressive behavior, even though strains of Lactobacillus rhamnosus reduce stress and anxiety in mice.
 However, Fusobacterium is present in the stool sample of dogs that display non-aggressive behavior, even though it is known to evoke pro-inflammatory effects of gut microbiome.